leowald/yeshtikvah/README.md

 ## Running the App

-Now that you have configured your environment variables, you can run the React app using the following commands: docker compose up -d --build
+Now that you have configured your environment variables, you can run the React app using the following commands: docker compose up -d front --build
 You can then go to:
 http://localhost:8080/ - phpmyadmin
 http://localhost:8000 – wordpress